commander-framework/commander/README.md

 ### 🏗️ Modular capability adding

+Capabilities can be added in the following forms:
+- **On-demand job** (first to be implemented)
+- **Scheduled task** (future roadmap)
+- **Service** (future roadmap)

-To add capabilities to your agent, you just need to add a job to the Library.
-A job can be an executable file or script, and can include many additional files and directories needed during execution.
+The server maintains a library of jobs, tasks, and services that can be assigned to an agent.
+All capabilities are stored in a zipped archive with an executable file or script, and can include many additional files and directories needed during execution.

 ### ⚡ Lightweight agent

-Agents are coded to do nothing but check in for jobs which keeps the CPU and memory footprint low.
+By default, agents are programmed to do nothing but check in for new jobs, tasks, and services.
+This keeps the CPU and memory footprint low.
 When a job is sent to an agent, the agent will download what it needs, execute it, and delete it afterwards.

-(In the future, functionality will be added that enables agents to optionally store jobs locally as scheduled tasks or services)
+Scheduled tasks and services will require agents to store files locally, and services will increase base resource utilization.

 ### 🔒 TLS encryption